Background

 Task 1 - Term Replacement

 Task 1 will not require complete adaptation.
-Rather, your system will identify difficult terms, decide how to handle them, and provide substitutions or explanations.
+Rather, your system will identify difficult terms, decide how to handle them, and provide replacements.

 Task 2 - Complete Abstract Adaptation